 Source: Michael Wood, Wood Library

-Note: To request a customized description to fit the requirements of your grant application, please contact Peter Oxley, Associate Director of Research Services.
+Note: To request a customized description to fit the requirements of your grant application, please contact Sarah Ben Maamar, Associate Director of Research Services and Scientific Computing.

 Data Core is a secure, scalable, computing and storage environment within which users can share access to a collection of data sets and process the data with a variety of software tools, while meeting appropriate regulatory requirements to protect data.
 The Data Core is useful for analysis of both secure and non-secure data by research teams, including non-Weill Cornell collaborators.